TheJumpCloud/jumpcloud-ADMU/ModuleChangelog.md

 ## 1.5.3

-Release Date: December 22, 2020
+Release Date: January 18, 2021

 #### RELEASE NOTES

 ```
-{{Fill in the Release Notes}}
+Added ADMU advanced deployment scripts for use with mass deployments, added ability to utilize credssp for new user instantiation.
 ```

 #### FEATURES:

-{{Fill in the Features}}
+Added mass deployment scripts for discovery and invoke-admu

 #### IMPROVEMENTS:

-Added improved ADMU advanced deployment scripts.
 Time required to 'Convert User' has been significantly decreased.

 #### BUG FIXES:

 * Fix for profile path where similarly named profile paths evaluated to the same profile path
+* Fix uwp_jcadmu.exe 0kb download bug

 ## 1.5.2